Latest update: Wednesday 10 September 2025

 We commissioned ecological surveys to be undertaken by independent wildlife experts.
 This will help to make sure there will be no impact to wildlife that lives at Shepherd Meadows.

 We are working with the Environment Agency to make sure there is no negative impact to the Blackwater River.
-We will get the relevant permits where necessary.
+We have the relevant permits where necessary.

 The land is a Site of Special Scientific Interest (SSSI).
 We must protect the important wildlife while the new footbridge is being constructed.